Storage Options for Faculty and Staff

 All faculty and staff have access to 1 TB of space on their BU OneDrives.
 Additional space may be requested.
 Your BU OneDrive integrates with many other Office 365 services, including Exchange, SharePoint, and Office Online.
 Your BU OneDrive is HIPAA compliant, and approved for confidential and restricted use data.

 A BU Dropbox for Business account is best suited for researchers who require storage for very large amounts of data.
-All BU Dropbox accounts will have access to almost unlimited storage (1 Petabyte of space) using their BU logins.
 Files and folders can be shared with anyone with a Dropbox account worldwide.
 The service has an app that will sync the files and folders you select with your phone or tablet as well as a desktop client that will sync with your laptop or desktop.
 BU Dropbox (NOT the consumer version of Dropbox) has been approved to store both Confidential and Restricted Data, with the exception of HIPAA data.

 BU Google Drive

-BU Google Drive provides unlimited data storage under your BU account.
+BU Google Drive provides storage under your BU account.
 It also allows for quick collaborative document sharing including use of Google Apps (ex.
 Google Docs/Sheets/Presentations).
 This is an ideal usage case for faculty use for class projects, since students also have access to the same Google Drive storage system.
-This may also work for members of a lab who want to share larger media with each other (ex. high-resolution images).
 BU Google Drive (NOT the consumer version of Google Drive) is approved for confidential data and FERPA data (but not restricted/HIPAA data).

 Network File Storage allows departments to share data with each other and easily retain data if employees leave the University or transition to other roles.
 Storage is NOT unlimited; it should never be used to store large files or personal data (e.g. music libraries).
 The main advantage of the Network File Storage is that it allows for granular managed permissions to files and folders with BU usernames and Kerberos passwords.
 Restricted use data can be stored on Network File Storage, provided that your IT support provider works with you and your department to ensure that the files are restricted.